adarsh-2425/NestAuthJwt/README.md

 - URL: /users
 - Method: GET
 - Description: Get a list of all users.
-- Response: JSON array of todo items.
+- Response: JSON array of users.

 ### Get User by ID
 - URL: /users/:id